osandov/osandov-linux/README.md

 ### `vm.py`

 `vm.py` is my VM management script.
 It fills a role similar to that of something like libvirt but is much simpler.
-The `--dry-run` flag outputs the shell commands equiivalent to what `vm.py` would do for any given command line.

 VMs live in `~/linux/vm`.
 Each VM has its own directory containing all of its disk images and its configuration file.